MicrosoftDocs/dataexplorer-docs/kusto/management/data-ingestion/ingest-from-storage.md

 |*SourceDataLocator*| `string` | :heavy_check_mark:|A single or comma-separated list of [storage connection strings](../../api/connection-strings/storage-connection-strings.md).
 A single connection string must refer to a single file hosted by a storage account.
 Ingestion of multiple files can be done by specifying multiple connection strings, or by [ingesting from a query](ingest-from-query.md) of an [external table](../../query/schema-entities/external-tables.md).|

 > [!NOTE]
-> We recommend using [obfuscated string literals](../../query/scalar-data-types/string.md#obfuscated-string-literals) for the *SourceDataPointer*.
+> We recommend using [obfuscated string literals](../../query/scalar-data-types/string.md#obfuscated-string-literals) for the *SourceDataLocators*.
 The service will scrub credentials in internal traces and error messages.

 [!INCLUDE [ingestion-properties](../../includes/ingestion-properties.md)]